 Our first walk of the trip will be gentle as we make our way to the River Tweed connected to the romantic ruin of Dryburgh Abbey where we'll continue our walk to explore its grounds beautifully tucked into the wooded glen.
 Our accommodation will be in a B&B chosen for local hospitality.

-We'll spend a couple of days based near the centre of Alnwick, and visit its castle, famous long before Harry
+We'll spend a couple of days based near the centre of Alnwick, and visit its castle, famous for Harry Hotspur long before Harry

 Potter flew his broomstick there.
 We'll explore the beautiful castle gardens and be guided through the